Drowning: Cold-water immersion

 Submersion into cold water can induce cardiac arrhythmias (abnormal heart rates) in healthy people, sometimes causing strong swimmers to drown.
 The physiological effects caused by the diving reflex conflict with the body's cold shock response, which includes a gasp and uncontrollable hyperventilation leading to aspiration of water.
 While breath-holding triggers a slower heart rate, cold shock activates tachycardia, an increase in heart rate.
 It is thought that this conflict of these nervous system responses may account for the arrhythmias of cold water submersion.

 Heat transfers very well into water, and body heat is therefore lost quickly in water compared to air, even in 'cool' swimming waters around 70 °F (~20 °C).
 A water temperature of 10 C can lead to death in as little as one hour, and water temperatures hovering at freezing can lead to death in as little as 15 minutes.
 This is because cold water can have other lethal effects on the body.
 Hence, hypothermia is not usually a reason for drowning or the clinical cause of death for those who drown in cold water.

 Upon submersion into cold water, remaining calm and preventing loss of body heat is paramount.
 While awaiting rescue, swimming or treading water should be limited to conserve energy, and the person should attempt to remove as much of the body from the water as possible; attaching oneself to a buoyant object can improve the chance of survival should unconsciousness occur.

-Hypothermia (and cardiac arrest) presents a risk for survivors of immersion.
-This risk increases if the survivor—feeling well again—tries to get up and move, not realizing their core body temperature is still very low and will take a long time to recover.

 Most people who experience cold-water drowning do not develop hypothermia quickly enough to decrease cerebral metabolism before ischemia and irreversible hypoxia occur.
 The neuroprotective effects appear to require water temperatures below about 5 C.